 The visit-specific Person-Centered Contraceptive counseling (PCCC) measure has been used primarily to assess the person-centeredness of care directly after a patient’s visit.
 When sites implement the visit-specific PCCC survey, patients are given a survey on the care they received during a particular visit.
 Surveying after a clinic visit allows sites to understand the quality of the care patients receive at the clinic- and provider-level.
 While the visit-specific measure is optimized for quality improvement, it is not ideal for population-level sampling at a health plan or state level.

-PCRHP worked to adapt the visit-specific PCCC for retrospective data collection on patient experience of contraceptive counseling to enhance measurement of and attention to patient-centered contraceptive care.
+PCRHP has adapted the visit-specific PCCC for retrospective data collection on patient experience of contraceptive counseling to enhance measurement of and attention to patient-centered contraceptive care.
 Insurance plans, health systems, and MCOs routinely send out surveys to patients to gather information on their healthcare experiences looking back on a certain time period.
 These retrospective surveys provide opportunities to include patient voices to improve the quality of care.
-This retrospective PCCC measure (PCCC-RS) allows for population-level sampling at the level of health care plans and states.
+The retrospective PCCC measure (PCCC-RS) allows for population-level sampling at the level of health care plans and states and can be adapted for use in any patient experience survey.

 PCCC-RS Survey